Northern Lakes

 • 1 feed stall per team & 1 tack stall per team

 • “Required Equipment”.
-See the Horse Management Handbook on the USPC website for the Overnight Rally Required Equipment List.
+See the 2025 Horse Management Handbook and Rally Rules (2025 HM Handbook) for the Overnight Rally Required Equipment List.

 • Be imaginative, bring all the required equipment in miniature, life size, or catalog cut out/photo/web image.
 Breyer equipment is allowed but homemade equipment is great!